Fall Home Refresher…High Impact Design Ideas that Make the Most of Your Home

 mansions or grand hotels.

-mentioned this in my column before: a good rule of thumb is to do floor length
+A good rule of thumb is to do floor length

 draperies and sheers on traverse rods in the living room and dining room and in